-Employers' proportionate shares were calculated on the basis of employer contributions actually remitted to the plan for the fiscal year ended June 30, 2017.
 Employer contributions recognized by the Systems that are not representative of future contribution effort are excluded in the determination of employers' proportionate shares.
 Examples of employer contributions not representative of future contribution effort are contributions toward the purchase of employee service purchases and employer contributions paid by employees.

-The following table provides a reconciliation of employer contributions in the plans' Statement of Changes in Fiduciary Net Position (per the Systems' separately issued financial statements) to the employer contributions used in the determination of employers' proportionate shares of collective pension amounts reported in the Schedules of Employer Allocations.
+The following table provides a reconciliation of Employer and Nonemployer contributions in the plans' Statement of Changes in Fiduciary Net Position (per the Systems' separately issued financial statements) to the Employer and Nonemployer contributions used in the determination of employers' proportionate shares of collective pension amounts reported in the Schedules of Employer and Nonemployer Allocations.

-SCRS PORS Employer Contributions Reported in SCRS Statement of Changes in Net Position for the fiscal year ended June 30, 2017 \$ 261,074 \$ 271,938 Deduct: Employer Contributions Not Representative of Future Contribution Effort (552) (338) Employer Contributions Used as the Basis for Allocating Employers' Proportionate Shares of Collective Pension Amounts - June 30, 2017 Measurement Date \$ 260,522 \$ 271,600
+SCRS PORS Employer Contributions Reported in Statement of Changes in Net Position for the fiscal year ended June 30, 2018 \$ 289,222 \$ 294,181 Nonemployer Contributions Reported in Statement of Changes in Net Position for the fiscal year ended June 30, 2018 23,097 19,478 Employer and Nonemployer Contributions Used as the Basis for Allocating Employers' Proportionate Shares of Collective Pension Amounts - June 30, 2018 Measurement Date \$ 312,319 \$ 313,659